Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 Total Word Count

-• UI strings โ†’ shorter, but context-heavy and prone to expansion issues
+• UI strings → concise, but rich in context and expansion problems

 Language Pair Complexity